wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 ```

 Tracing will be your most important tool to track what data is processed with the LLM in
 production so you can later use it for debugging purposes.

-Next to tracing you can also
-use metrics to track the performance of your LLM-based application.
+Next to tracing you can also use metrics to track the performance of your LLM-based
+application.

 ### Enabling metrics in your LLM-based application

-Building meters into .NET code is different from adding traces.
-You need to define a
+Building meters into .NET code is different from adding traces because you can have
-`Meter` in your code that's responsible for collecting metrics.
-After you've created a
-`Meter` instance you can use it to create histograms, counters, and other metrics to
+various kinds of meters in your application.
+You can have counters, histograms, and
+gauges.
+The `Meter` class is the entry point for creating various kinds of meters in a
-measure signals in your application.
-The following code demonstrates how to create a
+specific category.
+The following code demonstrates how this works:
-`Meter` and use it to create a counter:

 ```csharp
 public class MyMeteredService